-- Cut dough into two pieces and roll both out into the shape of a rectangle.
-Then roll the dough up & tuck the ends under.
-Then place into 2 greased bread pans.
+SHAPE.
+Cut the dough into two pieces and roll both out into the shape of a rectangle.
+Then roll the dough up and tuck the ends under.
+Place into 2 greased bread pans.
 Let rise again until both look like a good loaf size.

 - Make sure to let the yeast bubble up and foam before adding the mix.

 - While you’re letting the dough rise, cover the bowl with a warm towel and set by a window.